pyllyukko/user.js/README.md

 * Disable all unnecessary extensions and plugins!
 * [Certificate Patrol][4]
-  * I recommend setting the 'Store certificates even when in Private Browsing Mode' to get full benefit out of certpatrol, even though it stores information about the sites you visit
+  * I recommend setting the 'Store certificates even when in [Private Browsing][8] Mode' to get full benefit out of certpatrol, even though it stores information about the sites you visit
 * [HTTPS Everywhere](https://www.eff.org/https-everywhere)
 * [NoScript](http://noscript.net/)
 * [Ghostery](https://www.ghostery.com/)